zlepper/itlt/TechnicalDocumentation.md

 #### What?

 -   Modpack authors can add to the existing game's branding to help distinguish it from other modpacks on the same Minecraft version
-    -   Window title can either be customised manually or set to auto-detect based on how it's named in the launcher the game was started from.
+    -   Window title can either be customised with a static string or to include placeholders such as "%autoName" to auto-detect based on how it's named in the launcher the game was started from.
 Or no custom window title at all if prefered (this'll keep the Vanilla one).
-    -   Same with the custom icon
+    -   Same with the custom icon - can either be:
+        - Static icon based on a PNG file
+        - Dynamic icon auto-detected by a supported launcher
+        - Vanilla icon (no custom icon)

 #### Where?

 -   Handled in `client.ClientModEvents#clientInit` (`FMLClientSetupEvent`)
 -   Has calls to:
     -   `ClientConfig` to grab config values related to branding customisation
-    -   `LauncherUtils#detectLauncher()` to get the launcher used to start the game
+    -   `LauncherUtils#getDetectedLauncher()` to get the launcher used to start the game
-    -   `LauncherUtils#getTechnicPackName()` to get the Technic pack slug's displayName
-    -   `LauncherUtils#getMultiMCInstanceName()` to get the MultiMC instance's user-friendly name
+    -   `DetectedLauncher#getModpackDisplayName()` to get the modpack's user-friendly display name
-    -   `LauncherUtils#getCurseClientProfileName()` to get the Curse Client profile's name
-    -   `LauncherUtils#getTechnicPackIcon()` to get the Technic pack slug's icon
-    -   `LauncherUtils#getMultiMCInstanceIcon()` to get the MultiMC instance's icon
+    -   `DetectedLauncher#getModpackIcon()` to get the modpack's icon
     -   `ClientUtils#setWindowIcon()` to set the custom window icon
--   Uses enums from:
+-   Uses classes that implement the following interfaces:
-    -   `LauncherUtils.LauncherName` (e.g. CurseClient, Technic, MultiMC, etc...)
+    -   `DetectedLauncher` (implemented by `CurseClient`, `Technic`, `MultiMC`, etc...)

 #### Q&A:

--   How does `LauncherUtils#detectLauncher()` work?
+-   How does `LauncherUtils#getDetectedLauncher()` work?
     -   Each launcher lays out the directory structure differently and manages isolating separate Minecraft installs in their own way.
     -   itlt uses this to detect what launcher started the game.
 For example, the Technic Launcher stores modpacks in a dedicated "modpacks" folder, MultiMC puts `mmc-pack.json` and `instance.cfg` files inside the install's `.minecraft` folder, and so on...
     -   If there's a better way of doing this I'd love to know.
 Checking the existance of stuff on file system isn't ideal.
+    -   Once it has determined the launcher, it returns a new instance of the relevant launcher class that implements `client.launchers.DetectedLauncher`
+        - Launcher classes that don't support a feature yet (such as getting the modpack's icon) should `return null` on the appropriate methods and itlt should handle it gracefully
+        - The use of instancing and implementing an interface with a bunch of classes helps reduce the amount of logic code in this case as we don't need to check what launcher we're running on before running launcher-specific modpack display name detection code.
--   What does `LauncherUtils#getTechnicPackName()` do?
+-   What does `Technic#getModpackDisplayName()` do?
     -   It parses the Technic Launcher's `cache.json` file for our packSlug and grabs the value associated to the `displayName` key
--   What does `LauncherUtils#getMultiMCInstanceName()` do?
+-   What does `MultiMC#getModpackDisplayName()` do?
     -   It parses the MultiMC `instance.cfg` file in the root `.minecraft` folder we're running from and grabs the value associated to the `name` key
--   What does `LauncherUtils#getCurseClientProfileName()` do?
+-   What does `CurseClient#getModpackDisplayName()` do?
     -   It parses the `.minecraftinstance.json` and grabs the value associated to the `name` key
+-   What's the inheritance model and how does it work in this case?
+    -   `LauncherUtils#getDetectedLauncher()` returns a new instance of a class that implements DetectedLauncher.
+    -   Said class `@Override`s relevant methods
+    -   itlt does calls on your methods as it gets returned a `DetectedLauncher` type and knows what methods to call

 #### How do I...

 -   Add detection for another/new launcher?
     1. Determine what's unique about how the launcher organises modpacks
-    2. Add a new enum to `LauncherUtils.LauncherName`
+    2. Create a new class in `client.launchers` that `implements DetectedLauncher`
+    3. Make `getModpackDisplayName()` and `getModpackIcon()` both `return null` and annotate them with `@Nullable` and `@Override` until you implement that functionality
-    3. Add detection code to `LauncherUtils#detectLauncher()` and return your LauncherName enum added in step 2 if detected
+    3. Add detection code to `LauncherUtils#getDetectedLauncher()` and return your launcher class added in step 2 if detected
 -   Support custom window title auto-detection on an existing launcher?
     1. Determine how the launcher stores the friendly display name for the currently running modpack
-    2. Implement it as a new method in `LauncherUtils` with the name `get(launcherName)(whateverTheyCallMCInstalls)Name()` that returns a `String`
-        - For example, MultiMC calls different installs of the game "instances", so we name the method `getMultiMCInstanceName()`
-        - For example, Technic Launcher calls different installs of the game "packs", so we name the method `getTechnicPackName()`
-    3. Add a new case to the `switch (detectedLauncher)` statement inside the `ClientConfig.enableUsingAutodetectedDisplayName.get()` if block and call your method, assigning its result to the `customWindowTitle` variable
+    2. Implement `getModpackDisplayName()` in the existing launcher class you're interested in, found in `client.launchers` (e.g. `client.launchers.MultiMC`).
+        - If you return null, itlt should fallback to `ClientConfig.autoDetectedDisplayNameFallback.get()`
 -   Support custom window title auto-detection on a new launcher?
     -   First add detection for the new launcher, then follow the instructions for doing it on an existing launcher
 -   Support custom icon auto-detection on an existing launcher?
     1. Determine how the launcher stores the icon for the currently running modpack
-    2. Implement it as a new method in `LauncherUtils` with the name `get(launcherName)(whateverTheyCallMCInstalls)Icon()` that returns a `File`
-        - For example, MultiMC calls different installs of the game "instances", so we name the method `getMultiMCInstanceIcon()`
-    3. Add a new case to the `switch (detectedLauncher)` statement inside the `ClientConfig.enableUsingAutodetectedIcon.get()` if block and call your method, assigning its result to the `autoDetectedIcon` variable
+    2. Implement `getModpackIcon()` in the existing launcher class you're interested in, found in `client.launchers` (e.g. `client.launchers.Technic`).
+        - If you return null, itlt should fallback to the file at `config\itlt\icon.png`.
+If that's also missing, it'll log a warning and carry on with the Vanilla icon
 -   Support custom icon auto-detection on a new launcher?
     -   First add detection for the new launcher, then follow the instructions for doing it on an existing launcher